learn-co-curriculum/hs-ruby-assessment/README.md

 ![ruby](http://media2.giphy.com/media/12jdalMQkt7iM/200.gif)

-Time to freshen up and test out your Ruby skills!
+Time to freshen up your Ruby skills!

 Follow the instructions and write your code in `ruby_review.rb`.